Zuehlke/SHMACK/README.md

     * `git config --global credential.helper 'cache --timeout=43200'`  (cache 1 day)
   * You may consider installing an additional git GUI.
 Easy tools to setup on Linux are gitg, giggle, and git-cola (just apt-get them); on Mac OS X or Windows, [Atlassian SourceTree](https://www.sourcetreeapp.com) works nice.
     More clients listed on https://git-scm.com/downloads/guis.
-* Optional: When intending to create new packages for the stack on DCOS / deploy applications, install Docker: https://docs.docker.com/engine/installation/linux/ubuntulinux/
+* Optional: When intending to create new packages for the stack on DC/OS to deploy applications, install Docker: https://docs.docker.com/engine/installation/linux/ubuntulinux/

 ### Setup AWS console